 The HCCC Libraries have been offering 3D printing services to the campus since 2014.
-Currently, Gabert Library has a Lulzbot TAZ Workhorse 3D printer and PLA filaments in a variety of colors.
-The one in NHC is under maintenance and hopefully we will have it back soon.
+Both Gabert Library and NHC Library have a Lulzbot TAZ Workhorse 3D printer and PLA filaments in a variety of colors.

 Use of the 3D printers is by appointment.
 You can choose to: